HelpBot Assistant

 The Maps component is segregated into individual feature-wise modules.
 To use a particular feature, inject its feature module using the Maps.Inject() method.
 The following modules are available in Maps along with their descriptions.

-• Annotations - Inject this provider to use annotations feature.
+• Annotations - Inject this provider to use the annotations feature.

-• Bubble - Inject this provider to use bubble feature.
+• Bubble - Inject this provider to use the bubble feature.

-• DataLabel - Inject this provider to use data label feature.
+• DataLabel - Inject this provider to use the data label feature.

-• Highlight - Inject this provider to use highlight feature.
+• Highlight - Inject this provider to use the highlight feature.

-• Legend - Inject this provider to use legend feature.
+• Legend - Inject this provider to use the legend feature.

-• Marker - Inject this provider to use marker feature.
+• Marker - Inject this provider to use the marker feature.

-• MapsTooltip - Inject this provider to use tooltip series.
+• MapsTooltip - Inject this provider to use the tooltip feature.

-• NavigationLine - Inject this provider to use navigation lines feature.
+• NavigationLine - Inject this provider to use the navigation lines feature.

-• Selection - Inject this provider to use selection feature.
+• Selection - Inject this provider to use the selection feature.

-• Zoom - Inject this provider to use zooming and panning feature.
+• Zoom - Inject this provider to use the zooming and panning feature.

-• Polygon - Inject this provider to use polygon feature.
+• Polygon - Inject this provider to use the polygon feature.

-Now import the MapsTooltip, DataLabel and Legend modules from maps package and inject it into the Maps component using Maps.Inject method.
+Now import the MapsTooltip, DataLabel, and Legend modules from the maps package and inject them into the Maps component using the Maps.Inject method.

 import { Maps, Legend, DataLabel, MapsTooltip } from '@syncfusion/ej2-maps';